kuzzleio/documentation-old/src/plugins-reference/plugins-features/adding-authentication-strategy.md

 You may implement a `getById` function (its name depends on the configuration provided in the `strategies` attribute), used by Kuzzle to get informations about a user's credentials to this strategy searching by the strategy storage identifier (`_id`).
 For security reasons, only **non sensitive** informations should be returned.

-Here is the generic signature of the `getInfo` function you have to implement:
+Here is the generic signature of the `getById` function you have to implement:

-`getInfo (request, id)`
+`getById (request, id, strategy)`

 * `request` is the request made to Kuzzle (see [the `Request` documentation]({{ site_base_path }}plugins-reference/plugins-context/constructors/#request)).
 * `id` is the user's storage identifier in the strategy.
+* `strategy` the name of the strategy

 The function **must** return a `Promise` that resolves to an object that contains **non sensitive** information of the object (can be an empty object).